TaylorSwiftNet: Taylor Driven Temporal Modeling for Swift Future Frame Prediction: Proposed Architecture

 \section{Proposed Architecture}

-We now describe the network architecture that learns the model \eqref{eq:full}.
+We now describe the network architecture that learns the model formulated in \eqref{eq:full}.
 As illustrated in Fig.~\ref{fig:TaylorSwiftNet}, the network first encodes the input video frames, i.e., $\mathcal{H}_t = \mathcal{E}(\mathcal{X}_t)$.
-The encoder is described in Section \ref{subsec:encoder}.
-The temporal model, which learns to approximate the function $\mathcal{F}_{\mathcal{H}_t}(t+\tau)$, is described in Section \ref{subsec:temporl_model}.
-After training, the temporal model can generate images for any positive continuous value $\tau$ as illustrated in Fig.~\ref{fig:teaser}.
-We only need to apply the decoder $\mathcal{D}(\mathcal{F}_{\mathcal{H}_t}(t+\tau))$, which is described in Section \ref{subsec:decoder}.
+Then the temporal model approximates the function $\mathcal{F}_{\mathcal{H}_t}(t+\tau)$, and finally, we only need to apply the decoder $\mathcal{D}$ to the output of the temporal model $\mathcal{F}_{\mathcal{H}_t}(t+\tau)$ to generate images for all relevant positive values $\tau$ in parallel, as illustrated in Fig.~\ref{fig:teaser}.